myint/rst2beamer/docs/MANUAL.rst

 If tabs are used for indenting in a ReST source document, code can appear overly spread out (8 spaces per tabs).
-The ``--codeblocks-replace-tabs`` commandline option can be used to set the leading tabs in a codeblock ot a different number of spaces.
+The ``--codeblocks-replace-tabs`` commandline option can be used to set the leading tabs in a codeblock to a different number of spaces.

 .. caution::